ChinaPolarBear/Embedded-AI/README.md

 echo $VITIS_PATH
 echo $PLATFORM_REPO_PATHS
 ls $HLS_PATH
+find /tools/Xilinx22_Full -name "*.xpfm" | head
 ```

 Notes:

 - `PLATFORM_REPO_PATHS` must point to the directory that contains the Vitis platform files for your Alveo target
+- if `/tools/Xilinx22_Full/platforms` does not exist on your machine, use `find /tools/Xilinx22_Full -name "*.xpfm"` first and then set `PLATFORM_REPO_PATHS` to the directory that contains the relevant U250 platform files
 - if you do not have separate `Vitis` or `Vivado` directories in your installation, adjust `VITIS_PATH` and `VIVADO_PATH` to match your actual tool installation layout
 - the exports must be done before calling `./run-docker.sh build_dataflow ...`